 The last difference to consider is how the different rounds affect the design of the gun itself.
 On single shot guns there is no difference in reloading.
 However, there is a huge difference in semi-automatic weapons.
 Centerfire rifles use the force generated from escaping gasses to reload the round.
 Rimfire guns actually use the small amount of recoil created by the round to reload.
 This actually makes rimfire guns much less complex, and often simple is best.

 The other change in firearm design is related to the shape of a rimfire cartridge.
 The rim itself creates some challenges with feeding the round from the magazine to the chamber.
-Gun manufacturers have been forced to be creative to solve these problems.
-This can be seen in the Ruger’s rotary magazine and the extreme curvature of the Ruger BX25 magazine.
+This forced the gun manufacturers to be creative in solving these problems.
+We can see this in the Ruger’s rotary magazine and the extreme curvature of the Ruger BX25 magazine.

 Differences between Centerfire and Rimfire For Hunting

-When considering rounds for hunting, there are several pros and cons for centerfire vs rimfire ammunition.
+While centerfire has an edge, when considering rounds for hunting, there are several pros and cons to consider.
 For small game, rimfire is considered king.
 The inexpensive rounds and the lack of recoil make them ideal for rabbits and squirrels.
 If you are just looking to put meat on the table, you really cannot beat a rimfire .22 round.

 The real argument comes into play when you consider larger game.
 Some people claim that they can hunt larger animals with rimfire ammunition.
 While it is true that a perfectly placed shot with a rimfire round can take down almost any animal, the odds of success are not great.
 I have debated this topic myself.
 If you want to be a responsible hunter, you really should save your rimfire rounds for small game.